 The Society is an insurance company writing a mixture of savings and protection contracts.
 The savings contracts consist of with-profits conventional and sustainable saving plans, fixed rate bonds and unit-linked investment Child Trust Fund accounts.
 The protection contracts include guaranteed acceptance whole life assurances ("Over 50s") and contracts that provide income replacement protection ("IP") in the event the policyholder falls ill or has an accident so they cannot work.
+The Society also underwrites term life insurance contracts sold through third-party arrangements.

-The Society reduces its mortality and morbidity risks on its protection products through reinsurance arrangements with a selection of reinsurers.
+The Society reduces its mortality and morbidity risks on its protection products and products sold through third-party arrangements by utilising reinsurance arrangements with a selection of reinsurers.